DataDog/browser-sdk/packages/rum/README.md

 `service`
 : Optional<br/>
 **Type**: String<br/>
 The service name for your application.
+It should follow the [tag syntax requirements][tag_syntax].

 `env`
 : Optional<br/>
 **Type**: String<br/>
-The application’s environment, for example: prod, pre-prod, staging, etc.
+The application’s environment, for example: prod, pre-prod, staging, etc. It should follow the [tag syntax requirements][tag_syntax].

 `version`
 : Optional<br/>
 **Type**: String<br/>
-The application’s version, for example: 1.2.3, 6c44da20, 2020.02.13, etc.
+The application’s version, for example: 1.2.3, 6c44da20, 2020.02.13, etc. It should follow the [tag syntax requirements][tag_syntax].

 `trackViewsManually`
 : Optional<br/>